-- I begin by adding all my sugar into a heavy-based saucepan and then add all the water to it.
-I stir it over medium heat until it dissolves.
+- Begin by adding all the sugar into a heavy-based saucepan and then add all the water to it.
+Stir it over medium heat until it dissolves.

 - Toss in a lemon slice.
-I continue to cook the syrup over a very low flame until the syrup gradually turns amber.
+Continue to cook the syrup over a very low flame until the syrup gradually turns amber.

-- At this point, the lemon slice becomes transparent.
-I then remove the lemon slice
+- At this point, the lemon slice should be transparent.
+Remove the lemon slice.

-- Let the syrup cool down to room temperature before straining and storing it in a jar.
+- Let the syrup cool down to room temperature before straining and storing it in glass jars.